AbduhTeledata/praktikum-web/modul-6-object/OBJECT.md

     <li>An object can be created with figure brackets {…} with an optional list of properties
     </li>
     <li>A property is a “key: value” pair, where key is a string (also called a “property name”), and value can be anything.</li>
+    <li>JavaScript is a prototype-based language, meaning object properties and methods can be shared through generalized objects that have the ability to be cloned and extended.</li>
+    <li>Every object in JavaScript has an internal property called [[Prototype]]</li>
 </ul>